 Pursuant to the GDPR, personal data may be processed if: (a) it is carried out with the data subject's consent; (b) it is necessary for the performance of a contract with the data subject; (c) it is necessary for compliance with a legal obligation; (d) it is necessary in order to protect the vital interests of the data subject; (e) it is necessary for the public interest or in the exercise of official authority; or (f) it is necessary for the controller's or recipient's legitimate interests, except where overridden by the interests of the data subject.
-Specific rules are established as to the validity of consent and additional data subject rights and obligations.
+Specific rules are established as to the validity of consent and additional data subject rights and obligations, and to the processing of special categories of data - the information previously qualified as "sensitive data" under the EU Data Protection Directive - which may include banking, financial, personal life and criminal data.

 The GDPR renders it unnecessary to notify or obtain authorisation (depending on the intended terms of processing) from the national data protection authority (the Comissão Nacional de Proteção de Dados), although additional obligations apply - for example, data breach notifications, mandatory privacy impact assessments, additional data subject rights, the obligation to keep internal data processing records, possible Data Protection Officer appointment, and privacy by design and privacy by default principles.
+The national GDPR execution law also sets out specific events where prior authorisation by the Portuguese Data Protection Authority is required, but they do not refer specifically to the obligor status (for example, the need for authorisation for CCTV systems that record both sounds and images).